 It’s always a good idea to take a look through your new site to make sure everything is working properly.
-Double-check all internal links, menu items and media files to make sure everything is hunky dory.
+Double-check all internal links, menu items and media files to make sure there are no problems.

-Moving your website from one CMS to another is quite a pain in the ass, but well worth it.
+Moving your website from one CMS to another can be frustrating and time consuming, but it’s well worth it.
 I hope that this guide is a helpful resource for anyone migrating from Wix to WordPress.

 Did I miss something?
 Is there anything you care to add?
-I tried to make it as thorough as possible, but please let me know if it could be improved.
+I tried to make this tutorial as thorough as possible, but please let me know if it could be improved.

 If you’re struggling with your site migration, please leave a detailed comment below.
 While I can’t guarantee to fix your problem, I will try to help or at least point you in the right direction.